Gastordia/c_compiler_in_RUST/README.md

 ![GitHub License](https://img.shields.io/badge/license-MIT-blue.svg)

-Rust Code Translator is a versatile program that translates code written in a custom PHP-like language into other programming languages.
+Rust Code Translator is a versatile program that translates code written in C programming language.
 This repository includes a lexer and parser for the source code and provides translation functionality for two target languages: Python 3 and x86_64 assembly for Linux using FASM.

 ## Table of Contents